Adaptive Algorithms for Relatively Lipschitz Continuous Convex Optimization Problems: Numerical Experiments

 \section{Numerical Experiments}

-In this section, in order to demonstrate the performance of the proposed Algorithms, we consider some numerical experiments concerning the Intersection of Ellipsoids Problem (IEP), Support Vector Machine (SVM) \cite{Lu,pegasos_2011}, and experiments for the relatively $\mu$-strongly convex function \cite{Lu_Nesterov} (see Appendix I).
+In this section, in order to demonstrate the performance of the proposed Algorithms, we firstly consider some numerical experiments concerning the Intersection of Ellipsoids Problem (IEP).
+Secondly, we compare the proposed Algorithm \ref{Alg_5} with AdaMirr algorithm, which was recently proposed in \cite{AdaMirr_2021}.
+We also, consider some numerical experiments concerning the Support Vector Machine (SVM) \cite{Lu,pegasos_2011}.

-All experiments were implemented in Python 3.4, on a computer fitted with Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz, 1992 Mhz, 4 Core(s), 8 Logical Processor(s).
+All experiments were implemented in Python 3.4, on a computer fitted with Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz, 4 Core(s), 8 Logical Processor(s).
 The RAM of the computer is 8 GB.